 "Pray, please relent!" the princess pleaded with him.
 "This Book is the necromantic spawn of my wicked step-mother the queen, whose wickedness my father the kind and gentle but not terribly observant king is characteristically blind to.
-So long as we continue this, the more the Book will continue to grow, and the more ravenous it will become.
+So long as we continue to feed stories and people to the Book, the more it will continue to grow, and the more ravenous it will become.
 Why, just this month it has grown by three hundred pages!"
 In her concern, the princess grabbed at the eldest son's sleeve, her beautiful face drawn with worry.